george-mcintyre/aida-pva/docs/AidaPVAModuleMacros.md

 # AIDA-PVA Module Macros

-The AIDA-PVA Module is a module contained in the `AIDASHR` shared library that provides all the boilerplate functionality needed to respond to **get** and **set** requests, marshal and unmarshal objects, and simple types across the JNI boundary and between your Channel Provider and VMS and the Channel Provider module in `AIDASHR`.
+The AIDA-PVA Module is a module contained in the `STANDALONELIB` library that provides all the boilerplate functionality needed to respond to **get** and **set** requests, marshal and unmarshal objects, and simple types across the JNI boundary and between your Channel Provider, VMS, and the Channel Provider module in `AIDASHR`.

 ## Macros provided in AIDA-PVA Module
 There are a bunch of Macros that are provided with the AIDA-PVA Module, in the following header files: